dangtuanhuy/assembla-to-jira-migration/README.md

 * Comments - The hosted version will allow original comment authors to import comments while cloud version will NOT.

 In the `.evv` file this is indicated by setting the `JIRA_SERVER_TYPE` configuration parameter to either `hosted` or `cloud`.

+Make sure you're using your Atlassian account email address and password for basic authentication, not your Jira username.

 ## Export data from Assembla